Table of Contents

 1. Reduce password attacks

-The biggest issue when it comes to passwords.
-The 2023 Verizon DBIR estimates that 86% of data breaches involve stolen credentials.
+Password attacks are the biggest issue when it comes to passwords.
+The 2025 Verizon DBIR estimates that 88% of data breaches involve stolen credentials.
 People are the problem, as end-users create weak, easy-to-guess passwords that are susceptible to dictionary and brute force attacks.
 If people reuse their strong work passwords across personal sites and devices, the risk multiplies.
 Specops research shows 30% of end users use the same password across all of their accounts.
 Many more just use slight variations.

 A famous password attack is the Colonial Pipeline hack, where a ransomware attack affected consumers and businesses along the entire East Coast.
 Attackers got into the network through an exposed password for a VPN account, after it was believed an employee had used the same password for the VPN in another location.
 This gave the hackers their initial entry point to deploy ransomware onto the network.